Who We Are

-Yes, and no. It is a new church structure, but NOT a new church.
-Unhappily, during the 1960s and 1970s, the guiding principles of Anglicanism, present for so long on this continent came to be disregarded and Anglicans in both the United States and Canada found themselves belonging to church organizations embracing serious error.
-In September 1977, in response to actions taken by both the Protestant Episcopal Church and the Anglican Church of Canada, a Church Congress was held in St. Louis by Anglican’s committed to continuing the Church without the innovations of the former “ecclesiastical governments.”
+It is a new church structure, but not a new church.
+During the 1960s and 1970s, the guiding principles of Anglicanism, present for so long on this continent, came to be disregarded and Anglicans in both the United States and Canada found themselves belonging to church organizations embracing serious error.
+In September 1977, in response to actions taken by both the Protestant Episcopal Church and the Anglican Church of Canada, a Church Congress was held in St. Louis by Anglicans committed to continuing the Church without the innovations of the former “ecclesiastical governments.”
 The Affirmation of St. Louis, a statement of traditional Anglican principles, called upon the churchmen to “reorder such godly discipline as will strengthen us in the continuation of our common life and witness.”

 In January 1978, bishops were consecrated through the Anglican line of the Apostolic Succession, and the Anglican Church in American emerged as the continuation of Anglicanism in this part of the world.

-What is the Faith you have sought to preserve?
+What is the Faith we have sought to preserve?

 Anglican Faith is thoroughly grounded in Holy Scriptures.
 Anglicans believe “the Holy Scriptures of the Old and New Testaments as the authentic record of God’s revelation of Himself, His saving activity, and moral demands – a revelation valid for all men and for all time.”
 The Apocrypha is used in our worship; read for instruction, it is not used to prove doctrine.